Multimedia Grand Challenge

 - Mirror Website: https://mm18grandchallenge.github.io/Perfect/index.html

 - Social Media Headline Prediction (SMHP)

 Description: On social media, authors often want to see their information shared more widely, potentially reaching thousands of readers in a short amount of time.
 Headline prediction is thus one of the most desired and powerful tools to crack the secret of popular social media content.
 Therefore, our challenge task is designed to get a deeper understanding of the temporal evolution of social media headlines.
 Given sequential and continuous post sharing data before a specific date from social media, the problem is to predict how popular of new posts will be for the near future and which would be the headlines

 The submissions (max 5 pages with the 5th page exclusively reserved for references) should be formatted according to ACM Multimedia formatting guidelines.
 Multimedia Grand Challenge reviewing is double-blind so authors shouldn’t reveal their identity in the paper.
 The finalists will be selected by a committee consisting of academia and industry representatives, based on novelty, presentation, scientific interest of the approaches, and for the evaluation-based challenges, on the performance against the task.

-Accepted submissions will be published in the conference proceedings, and will be presented in a special event during the ACM Multimedia 2018 conference in Amsterdam, the Netherlands.
+Accepted submissions will be published in the conference proceedings, and will be presented in a special event during the ACM Multimedia 2018 conference in Seoul, Korea.
 At the conference, finalists will be requested to introduce their solutions, give a quick demo, and take questions from the judges and the audience.